 James McCommons teaches journalism at Northern Michigan University in Marquette.

-Originally published in Better Homes and Gardens magazine, June 2003.
+Originally published in Better Homes & Gardens magazine, June 2003.